 Do you have a lot of cardboard boxes entering your world?
 We buy quite a few things online, so we have our fair share of cardboard boxes arriving at our front door.
 While they never end up in our trash, they rarely end up in our recycling bin either.

-After All, We Produce Tons of the Them
+After All, We Produce Tons of Boxes

-In fact, we generated 30.5 million tons of corrugated boxes, according to the Environmental Protection Agency’s latest data from 2014.
-Nearly 90% of those boxes were recycled while the remaining 10% were either combusted or sent to landfills.
-That’s not too shabby, particularly when compared to the overall recycling rate of a rather dismal 34.6%.
-However, recycling really isn’t the best option.
-It still takes a lot of virgin trees to make 30 million tons of boxes, even if a large portion of them include recycled material.
-Recycling also requires a significant amount of energy for transportation and processing.
+In fact, we generated 33.2 million tons of corrugated boxes, according to the Environmental Protection Agency’s latest data from 2018 (from Table 5 of 2018 Data Tables).
+Nearly 96.5% of those boxes were recycled while the remaining 3.5% were either combusted or sent to landfills.
+That’s not too shabby, particularly when compared to the overall recycling rate of a rather dismal 23.6%.

 Amazon Cardboard Shipping Boxes Around The Globe

-In 2017, Amazon reported $108 billion in online sales, which includes both physical and digital products.
-Let’s assume that 75% of those sales are for physical products, an average transaction ranges from $45 -$50, 15 -25% of packages arrive with a box inside the box, and a broken down Amazon box is 1/2″ thick.
+In 2019, Amazon reported $141 billion in online sales in their annual 10k (or publicly available financial statements), which includes both physical and digital products.
+Let’s assume that 85% of those sales are for physical products, an average transaction ranges from $50-$75, 10-15% of packages arrive with a box inside the box, and a broken down Amazon box is 1/2″ thick.

 All in all, when broken down and laid on top of each other, all those Amazon cardboard boxes are almost tall enough to wrap around the Earth!
 Seriously?!

 Maybe I shouldn’t be surprised, considering I shop online for many things and have even had two different delivery trucks at my house at the same time.

 What Do We Do With All This Cardboard?